pedromtcosta/poola-exchange/README.md

 This is mainly a study project.
 In theory, I believe this idea can be functional with some more work.
 Some things I plan to work on:
 - functions for the pool owners to update their pools;
-- pool owners should get have benefits, which would give them incentive to keep providing liquidity to the contract.
+- pool owners should get some benefits, which would give them incentive to keep providing liquidity to the contract.
 How?
 No clue yet.
 Help please? :)

 ### Tech